RVxLab/filament-colorpicker/README.md

         ]);
 }
 ```

+You may also pass the string values of the `PopupPosition` enum.

 You can also disable the popup entirely in which the popup just becomes part of the element itself: